 I first became interested in workhouses while researching my family history.
 I discovered that my great-great-grandfather had died in a workhouse and that his death had been registered by the matron.
 I also became fascinated by the buildings after seeing an old Victorian Ordnance Survey map of the town where I then lived.
 At the edge of town was a huge hexagonal shape which dwarfed everything in the area.
 Eager to discover more, I visited the local libraries but found that they had precious little information about the large and fearsome building which had stood there for the best part of a century.

 This web site, which began life at the start of 2000, is the result of my researches and visits to hundreds of former workhouse sites across the British Isles, from Truro to Thurso, and from Dover to Donegal.
 All this work has been done entirely in my spare time and is totally self-funded.
-Apart from compiling this web site, I've written a number of books and articles on the subject, as well as contributing to numerous radio and TV programmes, such as Radio 4's Making History and Tracing Your Roots, and BBC TV's Heir Hunters, Who Do You Think You Are?, Coming Home, Timeshift, Servants: The True Story of Life Below Stairs and Britain's Oldest Family Businesses and 24 Hours in the Past.
+Apart from compiling this web site, I've written a number of books and articles on the subject, as well as contributing to numerous radio and TV programmes, such as Radio 4's Making History and Tracing Your Roots, and BBC TV's Heir Hunters, Who Do You Think You Are?, Coming Home, Timeshift, Servants: The True Story of Life Below Stairs, Britain's Oldest Family Businesses and 24 Hours in the Past.
 I also regularly present talks on the subject — more information on the separate talks page.